con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	13d lags] VM; las NG

 Which were respectfully recited in
-*Illusion's Net*, this greatest of the tantras,
+*Illusion's Net*, the tantra most supreme,
 By multitudes of mighty Vajrapāṇis,
 The joyous guardians of secret mantras.
 (13)